About

 Here are a few fun facts about me:

-• I once completed the 4x4x48 fitness challenge, where you complete a 4 mile run every 4 hours for 48 hours (48 miles total).
+- I once completed the 4x4x48 fitness challenge, where you run 4 miles every 4 hours for 48 hours (48 miles total).

-• I once took a kendo class (sword included) in Kyoto, Japan.
+- I took a kendo class in Kyoto, Japan, complete with a real sword training session.

-• I was born in Gilbert, Iowa, a small town with a population of around 1,200 people.
+- I grew up in Gilbert, Iowa, a small town with a population of around 1,200 people.

-• I've been to 3 Berkshire Hathaway Annual Shareholder Meetings in Omaha, Nebraska.
+- I’ve attended three Berkshire Hathaway Annual Shareholder Meetings in Omaha, Nebraska.

 Books I've Read

 I enjoy reading and learning about a variety of topics.
-Below is a list of books that I have read in the past, ordered by how recently I finished reading them.
+Below is a selection of some of my favorite books I’ve read, covering finance, strategy, psychology, and more.

 Peter L. Bernstein